How To Track Stock Portfolio with Google Finance & Google Sheets

 Once I was able to create my stock’s portfolio in Google Sheets, I could see no reasons to switch to any other service provider.

-In this article, I will explain in brief how I built my Google-Finance-like portfolio tracker in Google Sheets.
+In this blog post, I will explain in brief how I built my Google-Finance-like portfolio tracker in Google Sheets.

 Steps to build a portfolio tracker